lightning/bolts/04-onion-routing.md

 Any _erring node_ MAY:
   - if the `realm` byte is unknown:
     - return an `invalid_realm` error.
+  - if the per-hop payload in the onion is invalid (e.g. it is not a valid tlv stream) or is missing required information (e.g. the amount was not specified):
+    - return an `invalid_onion_payload` error.
   - if an otherwise unspecified transient error occurs for the entire node:
     - return a `temporary_node_failure` error.
   - if an otherwise unspecified permanent error occurs for the entire node: